helenplesko/technicallogs/GCPVMArcGIS.md

 2. Double check that you are connected to the Server:
     - In the **Catalog Pane**, expand the **Servers**.
     - If you see the server, you may proceed to the next step.

+> [!IMPORTANT]
-    - If you do not see the server, refer back to the first task in this technical log.
+> If you do not see the server, the server is NOT connected and you will not be able to complete the task.
+> Refer back to the first task in this technical log.

 3. Once you are connected, in the **Catalog Pane**:
     - Right click on ```Folders```